Signs of Balding at 20: Causes, Treatments, & Guidance from Men Who’ve Navigated Early Hair Loss

 Minoxidil

 • Minoxidil foam.
-Typically the first line of defense recommended by dermatologists, minoxidil is FDA-approved to treat male pattern hair loss and is available over the counter.
+Typically, the first line of defence recommended by dermatologists, minoxidil is FDA-approved to treat male pattern hair loss and is available over the counter.
 You’ve probably heard of the popular brand name Rogaine®.
-Because 5% minoxidil has been shown to be more effective than 2% minoxidil for treating alopecia, this stronger formulation might be the better bet if you’re dealing with a lot of hair thinning.
+Because 5 percent minoxidil has been shown to be more effective than 2 percent minoxidil for treating alopecia, this stronger formulation might be the better bet if you’re dealing with a lot of hair thinning.

 • Minoxidil solution.
-This easy-to-use dropper at 2% strength is perfect for targeting patches or specific areas of thinning.
+This easy-to-use dropper at 2 percent strength is perfect for targeting patches or specific areas of thinning.

 Healthy Habits for Hair Growth